pradhip11/Employee-Data-Transformation/README.md

 2. Provide the input CSV file path and output file path in the code.
 3. Run the script.
 4. Check the output CSV file for the transformed data.
+5. The final transformed output csv file is uploded seperatly.

 Conclusion: